 Springs in the Desert wasn’t formed to be one among many resources to help infertile women trying to conceive.
 Springs was formed because some women who had a rigorous theological education, specifically grounded in the teachings of St. John Paul II and able to express their beauty to others in classrooms and retreat centers, suddenly couldn’t make sense of them in their own hearts, or in their marriages.
 Knowing Christ and following Him, and recognizing the beauty of the Church’s teaching on marriage and family, does not mean we are able to easily (or willingly) mount the crosses we’re given in our marriages.
 The heart often needs time to catch up with what we know in our heads.
 If infertility is a desert, then the spring must be found in community, solidarity, trust in God and willingness to share each other’s burdens.
 That is the mission and purpose of Springs in the Desert.
 We simply want to walk together with each other – with you – in support and in hope.

 When I look back at my dreams now I don’t regret not being on Broadway, digging for artifacts on an ancient site, or becoming the next Annie Sullivan.
-I’m grateful for the gifts and opportunities God has given me, for the unique ways in which He has fulfilled my dreams in the places I’ve traveled, the people I’ve met, and in the characters created by St. John Paul II in his plays that I was so blessed to bring to life on stage (who knew that studying theology would be God’s way of making me an actress).
+I’m grateful for the gifts and opportunities God has given me, for the unique ways in which He has fulfilled my dreams in the places I’ve traveled, the people I’ve met, and in the characters created by St. John Paul II in his plays that I was so blessed to bring to life on stage (who knew that studying theology would be God’s way of making me an actress?).
 God made me a wife by gifting me with the kindest, gentlest and most loving soul in my husband Keith.
-Now He is fulfilling my dream of motherhood in a different way; admittedly a hard, hard way, one that has made me cry and lash out more than once.
-Strangely enough, God has brought out the motherly traits of courage, protectiveness, and most of all self-sacrifice precisely through my inability to conceive a child!
+Now He is fulfilling my desire for motherhood in a different way; admittedly a hard, hard way, one that has made me cry and lash out more than once.
+Strangely enough, God is bringing out the motherly traits of courage, protectiveness, and most of all self-sacrifice precisely through my inability to conceive a child.
+Admittedly, I sometimes resist, but He is persistent in forming me in the unique motherly role He has designed just for me.

 To be perfectly candid, if I had become pregnant and given birth to a baby, or to a few babies, I wouldn’t have given a second thought to women experiencing infertility.
 Frankly, I probably wouldn’t have cared.
 But that is the great gift my infertility has given me.
 As painful as this road has been, it’s kept me from walking in circles around my own thoughts and needs, and opened up a wide path so that I can walk together with others.
 Every woman who has emailed, liked a post on social media, or left a comment has touched me deeply, and has been a healing balm to my heart.
 Every woman and man who contributes to this blog is a fellow traveler who heals me just a little bit more with their words and friendship.
 I am closer to God, closer to my husband, and closer to my identity as mother because of the community we have here.